AI SecurityFeatured

 Types of Adversarial Attacks

 Example: A person might want to deceive a sentiment analysis model into thinking a negative review is positive.
 By changing specific words or adding hidden characters, they can manipulate the model into categorizing the review as positive.
+Or, an attacker might want a malware detection system to classify a malicious file as a harmless benign file.
+They would carefully modify the malware (without breaking its functionality) so that the ML-based detector specifically outputs “clean” for that file.
+Achieving this means the perturbation must align the input with the feature patterns of the target class (benign files) in the model’s eyes.

 Real-World Examples